chrisliebert/benchmark-test/README.md

 This includes multiple implementations of an algorithm for solving an arbitrary problem that involves determining what compounds can be produced from materials X, Y and Z.
 There are 8 different products that can be built from materials X, Y and Z:
-XXXYYYZ, YYZZZZZ, XXXXXXZZ, XXYYYYYYZ, YZZ, X, Y, Z
+XXXYYYZ, YYZZZZZ, XXXXXXZZ, XXYYYYYYZ, YZZ, X, Y, and Z.

 The intention is to determine which set of combinations will yield the least number of products.